Kiwumulo-Nickson/child-theme/README.md

 # child-theme
-#This is actual just a theme, not a child theme .
+#This is actually just a theme, not a child theme .